tomlovett/ssstutter-buddy/.documentation/E2E_TESTING.md

 ## Overview

 This project uses **Playwright** for end-to-end testing, which provides excellent support for Rails/Inertia.js applications.
+The testing approach uses a database seeder to create test data and a special email prefix to identify and clean up test records.

 ## Quick Start